BIN number explained

 What are BIN numbers used for?

-• The name, address, and phone number of the customer’s bank account
+• The issuer’s address and phone number

 • The card brand

-• The card level (platinum, business etc.)
+• The card level (platinum, business, etc.)

 It also allows merchants to accept multiple payment methods and improves payment processing speed by making it easy to validate customer details with the issuer.